 - Provide positive news to customers on your website and social media.

 - Post photos and videos on your social media to demonstrate when your business is back up and running.

-- Connect with other businesses in your industry and disaster recovery centres to find out how you can help your community, or they can help you.
+- Connect with your local community, neighbouring businesses and disaster recovery centres to find out how you can help your community, or how they can help you.

-- Accept community support – people want to help and you are not alone.
+- Accept volunteer and community support – people want to help and you are not alone.

 Long-term recovery (months or years following event)

 - Assess your finances, cashflow and break-even point.

 - Consider the viability of your business – should you rebuild your business or exit?

 - Speak to a free financial counsellor or rural financial counsellor, or work with your accountant, lawyer or advisers on credit and repayment plans.